Megh05/KarjiStoreTracker/replit.md

 ## Overview

-This is a full-stack web application built with Express.js backend and React frontend, featuring an embeddable customer service chatbot widget with order tracking capabilities.
-The application is designed to be easily embedded into any website as a simple chat widget.
-It uses a hybrid architecture that integrates with an existing MSSQL database while being configured for potential PostgreSQL migration through Drizzle ORM.
+This is a full-stack web application built with Express.js backend and React frontend, featuring a customer service chatbot with order tracking capabilities.
+The application uses a hybrid architecture that integrates with an existing MSSQL database while being configured for potential PostgreSQL migration through Drizzle ORM.

 ## User Preferences